sourcemeta/awesome-jsonschema/README.md

 - (2020) [What is JSON Schema](https://www.youtube.com/watch?v=kK-_gL7Vsc0?utm_source=awesome-jsonschema) - A basic introduction to JSON Schema showing how to auto-generate JSON Schema document from an existing JSON document.
 - (2019) [What is a JSON Schema?
 Generate, Modify, and Understand a JSON Schema: Example](https://www.youtube.com/watch?v=hGXxXyJmaUo?utm_source=awesome-jsonschema) - An in-depth introduction to JSON Schema including auto-generating JSON Schema documents using QuickType.io.
 - (2019) [JSON Schema Validation: How to Validate JSON Schema with Postman?](https://www.youtube.com/watch?v=X072eKtOIio?utm_source=awesome-jsonschema) - An introduction to JSON Schema and how to use it in Postman.
+- (2017) [JSON Schema - the Good, the Bad and the Ugly](https://vimeo.com/222489288?utm_source=awesome-jsonschema) - With JSON Schema you are required to define your data and the available tooling to do so is not really great (yet).
+This presentation provides you with criteria to judge whether JSON Schema could be beneficial for your project or is just too much overhead.

 ## Podcasts